 What’s your name?
 Where are you from?
-Introducing yourself is the first step when meeting new people.
-For this reason, self-introduction is often one of the very first thing you’ll see when learning a new language.
+Introducing yourself is one of the first things we do when meeting new people.
+For this reason, it makes sense that self-introduction is among the basic lessons when learning a new language.

 Be it in a business conversation or casually, a person’s name is really one of the first things we would like to know.
 In Arab culture, it’s quite common to address people with their first name.
 Furthermore, repeating a person’s name during a conversation is considered polite and much more common compared to English.